MSA-004K Nemo III

 60 mm vulcan guns

-Each vulcan gun was loaded with 400 rounds of ammunition and fired at a rate of 1,600 rounds per minute.
-It was used primarily against light-armoured support units.
+The vulcan guns were used primarily against light-armored support units.
 Sustained fire from the guns could damage mobile suits and were often used in close distance combat.
+They also served as missile defense.

 Beam rifle